 When Michael Jackson was alive, he indirectly helped tabloids earn a fortune; they printed unsubstantiated and outright false material about him on a regular basis.
 They could have paid someone $20,000.00 to lie on him knowing the return would be 3x that amount.

 Since he’s no longer alive for them to regularly print salacious and false stories, tabloids release these “new” and “leaked” stories right around his birthday or anniversary death.
-These “new” and “leaked” stories are usually rehashes from years ago that were already debunked as nothing more than fairy tales and wishful thinking.
+These “new” and “leaked” stories are usually rehashed from years ago that was already debunked as nothing more than fairy tales and wishful thinking.

 As I stated above, now that he’s dead, online tabloids/magazines know people are going to search for news about Michael Jackson right around his birthday or death anniversary.
 It’s a race to the top for these websites.
 It’s about who can have their page show up on the first “search results page.”
 They use click bait titles and emotional impacting catchy copy and paste content to draw the readers in.
 They try to re-incite all your negative doubts about Michael Jackson because they know you’ll share the post.